Azagwen/twitter_mass_downloader/README.md

 #### Further explanations:

-Here the keys are used as sub-folder names, note that anything after the double "_" will be ignored, as it is used to distinct "indexes" to avoid keys overriding each others.
+Here the json keys are used as sub-folder names, **note that anything after `/` will be ignored, as it is used to distinct "indexes" to avoid keys overriding each others.**

 The keys `"__none__"` and `""` will be considered as "no sub-folder specified", creating the images in the `output/` folder itself, to put multiple images in a null sub-folder, `"__none__"` will accepts indexes, so it can be used as shown below to download multiple files in the root of `output/`: